 Grover Finger Muppet Pattern

-This pattern is my property and is not to be copied or reposted.
-It should remain free and finished objects made from it may be sold.
+This pattern is my property and is not to be copied, reposted or reproduced in any manner.
+It should remain free.
 Credit must be given to me as the designer.

 Copyright 2012 Author: Tina Le Page – Mad Crochet Lab, All rights reserved